March 13, 2003

 - Appeals of Honor Council decisions will be considered through an appeals process determined by the college.

-- The Honor Council shall have nine members during the fall term; two sophomores, three juniors and four seniors.
+- With the exception of the 2018-2019 school year which will mark a transition from the previous membership structure, the Honor Council shall have thirteen members during the fall term; three sophomores, five juniors and five seniors.

-- A first year student shall join the Honor Council in January, bringing the interim and spring term membership to ten.
+- A first year student shall join the Honor Council in January, bringing the interim and spring term membership to fourteen.

-- A Faculty Observer, selected by the college Faculty, shall be a full member of the Honor Council except the Faculty Observer will have no voting rights.
+- A Faculty Advisor, selected by the college Faculty, shall be a full member of the Honor Council except the Faculty Advisor will have no voting rights.

 - Duties of Membership Members of the Honor Council shall: